 The Discipline Record is used to record significant disciplinary measures taken by a member of staff against a child such as exclusion.
 These records are not for minor incidents in day to day management but for serious occurrences of challenging behaviour.

 Related Policies

 Online safety policy

 Anti-bullying policy

 Exclusion policy

 Exclusion from Schools Guide

-Management of Off Site Visits

-Code of Behaviour at Playtimes

 Positive Handling Policy